Skip to Content

 Rice Lake

-Elmhurst Resort in Keen holds this yearly event introducing the sport to those who want to learn.
-Have fun outside watching the colourful kites fly by, or possibly try it out.
+Elmhurst Resort in Keen holds a yearly event introducing the sport to those who want to learn.
+Have fun outside watching the colourful kites fly by, or try it yourself.
+You may fall in love, making it one of your go-to winter activities for years to come.

 Relaxing Indoor Activities